dpengineering/softdev-training/Exercises/Python.md

 The first suggestion is to watch and follow along [the following 4.5 hour video].
 Watch, pause, and follow along on your own screen to be able to gain intuition for writing code!

+If you're looking for an alternative, these videos by Prof. Farid also work great -- https://farid.berkeley.edu/learnPython/ -- though are likely going to be a little bit more rigorous/time-consuming.

 Note -- the first thing he'll tell you to do is to install Pycharm/python3.
 These are already installed on your computer, so don't worry about that.